Vindicta-Team/Vindicta-Docs/docs/guide/recruitment.md

 # Recruitment
 {: .no_toc }

-[Towns](towns) that are experiencing instability can provide recruits.
+[Towns](towns) which are not occupied by enemy and have some recruit count for your side can provide recruits.
 Recruits represent potential fighters, not existant units.
 Recruits can be turned into fighters at camps given certain conditions.